* Exporters sold hit by strong yen

-"The market condition hasn't changed fundamentally since then and investors are still on edge amid global concern," said Hiroyuki Ueno, senior strategist at Sumitomo Mitsui Trust Asset Management.
+"The market condition hasn't changed fundamentally since then and investors are still on edge amid global concerns," said Hiroyuki Ueno, senior strategist at Sumitomo Mitsui Trust Asset Management.

-Minutes from the Fed's Dec.18-19 meeting revealed that several policymakers were in favor of the US central bank keeping rates steady this year.
+Minutes from the Fed's Dec.18-19 meeting revealed that several policymakers were in favour of the U.S. central bank keeping rates steady this year.